netguy47/gemini-project/docs/windsurf_prompt.md

 Then evaluate combined effects `C_j(F1, F2, ..., Fn)` between factors.

 ## Required Features
-1. **Prompt Input** – UI for entering or selecting values for the ten factors.
+1. **Prompt Input** – UI for selecting values for the ten factors from limited presets to keep scenarios simple.
 2. **Generation** – Produce a text-only table of isolated impacts and combined effects using the algorithm.
 3. **Persistence** – Save prompts and generated stories to a durable store (local JSON or database).
 4. **News Log** – Each story is appended to a chronological log.